carpentries/lesson-development-training/episodes/11-exercises.md

 ::::::::::::::::::::::::::::::::::::::  challenge

-## Exercise: More Practice with Callout Blocks (10 minutes)
+## Exercise: More Practice with Fenced Divs (10 minutes)

-Return to the bulleted list of lesson objectives you added to the `index.md` file of your lesson and use callout blocks to display it in a formatted box with the `.prereq` class.
+Return to the bulleted list of lesson objectives you added to the `index.md` file of your lesson and use fenced divs to display it in a formatted box with the `.prereq` class.

 ::::::::::::::::::::::::::::::::::::::::::::::::::